Hout-Manut/School/README.md

 This is my repo for various small school assignments.
-Pls dont judge it too much.